jtoxification/md2png/README.md

 8. 2023-01-07a- Added initial underline support, cleaned-up image, moved image placement for clarity

 9. 2023-01-07b- Added Charly as the file icon, & baked the legend & credits blurb into the image programmatically so that they can scale cleanly with the font size (Warning! it does NOT scale with font selection at the moment!)

+10. 2023-01-07c- Added some basic test cases.
+Keep in mind, the conversion part of this tool only really works for the Progress Tracker at this time, but I'm almost done creating a true generic mode.